-Our Consumer Tax offerings have significant seasonal patterns.
-As a result, during each of the last three fiscal years the total revenue for our third quarter ended April 30 has represented nearly half of our total revenue for those years.
-We expect the seasonality of our Consumer Tax business to continue to have a significant impact on our quarterly financial results in the future.
+Our Consumer offerings have significant seasonal patterns.
+As a result, during each of the last three fiscal years the total consolidated revenue for our third quarter ended April 30 has represented nearly half of our annual total consolidated revenue for those years.
+We expect the seasonality of our Consumer business to continue to have a significant impact on our quarterly financial results in the future.